ethanpailes/tmi/README.md

     ./tmi p3.txt 0001110000
     ./tmi p3.txt 0001110000 -v

-Hopefully this will print Accept to the screen.
+Hopefully these will print Accept to the screen.
 If it does not one of us screwed up.

-### Getting tm on the Tufts CS servers
+### Getting tmi on the Tufts CS servers

-    cp /h/epaile01/tm .
+    cp /h/epaile01/tmi .

 I may end up fixing bugs at some point in which case I will try to update this version of the interpreter.